Git FAQ

 login.html

-Whatever options and parameters you provide: using git clean will only affect untracked files - in our example img/iconFacebook.png and login.html - and leave anything else untouched.
+Whatever options and parameters you provide: using git clean will only affect untracked files in the repository - in our example img/iconFacebook.png, login.html, and docs/README.md - and leave anything else untouched.

 The Git Cheat Sheet